waseemingly/tp/docs/UserGuide.md

 **Example of usage:**
 `add-developer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/Developer
 pr/AndroidApp pr/CustomWebsite s/4500 d/11-11-2023 g/johng rt/3`

-Upon executing the above command,
-* A new developer, `John Doe`, is added with the respective details.
-* He is assigned to the projects `AndroidApp` and `CustomWebsite` (provided that these projects already exist in the address book).

 When command succeeds, CLI shows:
 ```